TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

 Recently, I've revisited how I represent errors in code.

 I'm working on a command-line tool used across multiple teams and I want to make sure it's productive for everyone.
 Error messages *really matter*.
-As the codebase grew, *ad hoc* techniques for managing error information were not sufficient, which pushed me towards **structured errors** and some Haskell patterns for managing them.
+As the codebase grew, *ad hoc* techniques for managing error information were not sufficient, which pushed me towards *structuring my errors*.

 Everything comes down to generating useful error messages.
 Error messages should: